-Sumatra Coffee: What’s the Coffee Expert’s Verdict?
+Sumatra Coffee: What’s the Coffee Chronicler’s Verdict?

 Where is Sumatra coffee from?

 Coffee production on the island of Sumatra is thought to have begun around 1884, near Lake Toba, which is the largest volcanic lake in the world.
-Today, Sumatra is the largest coffee producing region in the country.

 What is Sumatra Coffee?
 A bit of History

 As you might know, Indonesia and coffee have a long history.
 Initially, coffee grew wild in Ethiopia, but via Yemen, the Dutch colonialists brought the plant to Indonesia in 1699.

 Here it thrived, and Indonesia quickly became the largest coffee producing nation in the world.
 The coffee was exported from Jakarta on the island of Java, and that’s how Java became known as the best coffee in the world for a period in history.

 This isn’t that strange since the bags the coffee was packed and exported in all said ‘Java.’
 A bit like how tissue is often called a Kleenex, even though it’s a brand name.